Mintz Law Firm

 Prevention is key to reducing workplace injuries.
 The CDLE also offers various resources for both employers and employees to enhance workplace safety, including guidelines, training programs, and information on creating a safe work environment.

 Too many accident victims do not report their workplace injuries out of fear of their company terminating them.
 However, Colorado makes it illegal to do this.
-At the Mintz Law Firm, our Denver workers’ compensation attorneys can help you obtain the medical care, lost wage benefits, and permanent disability benefits you are entitled to.
+At Mintz Law Firm, our Denver workers’ compensation attorneys can help you obtain the medical care, lost wage benefits, and permanent disability benefits you are entitled to.
 We will fight and negotiate on your behalf to ensure you receive a fair settlement.

 Frequently Asked Questions About Worker's Compensation Cases